LemmySmackett/LemmySmackettCom/content/stories/general/the_lobby.md

 "Only the Purging Center can remove your demon.
 I’m also going to have to report you for, well, murder."

 "I understand."
-She reached into her bag and pulling out a long kitchen knife.
+She reached into her bag and pulled out a long kitchen knife.
 "You're just doing your job, dearie."

 He pressed the alert button under the desk and slid back in his chair.
 "Ma'am."